 - Detailed setup tutorials for different devices and platforms

-Support – The support team is also top-notch based on all my interactions with them.
+The support team is also top-notch based on all my interactions with them.
 They do not outsource support and handle all requests internally with their own professional staff.
 However, there is one drawback: there is no live chat support available.

 VPN.ac Review Conclusion

 VPN.ac may just be one of the best-kept secrets in the VPN market.
 As a smaller provider that puts minimal emphasis on marketing, it does not get the attention it deserves.
 Nonetheless, VPN.ac is an advanced VPN service that is built on a premium network of dedicated servers, giving you both security and high performance.

 Despite being a less-known provider, VPN.ac offers an excellent service and will remain among the top VPNs recommended on Restore Privacy.
 You can also pick up a discounted subscription by selecting the two-year plan to save 62% off the monthly rate.
 They also offer a one-week trial for only $2.
 All plans come with a 7 day money-back guarantee.